cybertraining-dsc/fa20-523-317/report/report.md

 -	Demonstrating the Data

-To show the impacts of the data, I was planning to compile the data from the different datasets and demonstrate them in graphs and bars for readers to better understand the message I’m trying to display.
+To show the impacts of the data, we are planning to compile the data from the different datasets and demonstrate them in graphs and bars for readers to better understand the message I’m trying to display.